Can Essential Fatty Acids Treat ADHD?

 - Identifying and build on ADHD strengths

-- Teaching ADHDers to own their behavior and providing them with helpful behavioral strategies
+- Teaching those with ADHD to own their behavior and providing them with helpful behavioral strategies

 - Undertaking a caring and consistent positive discipline program